Asayl01/Joint_State_and_Kinematics_Control_Task/README.md

 In MoveIt with RViz, you move the interactive markers to set the target pose.
 Click "Planning" → MoveIt calculates the path using IK.
 Preview the motion in RViz.
-Click "Execute" → the arm follows the planned path (sim or hardware)

 ![plan](plan.gif)